First Drive: 2017 Subaru Forester Review

 Groff Stan Saddlery in High River, Alberta – one of hundreds of local business rebuilding following the 2013 floods.
 Photo: Amee Reehal

-With the recent Fort McMurray fires in northern Alberta, coupled with the 2013 flood damage in Calgary and High River, my province has seen better days.
+With the recent Fort McMurray fires in northern Alberta and the 2013 flood damage in Calgary and High River, my province has seen better days.
 But like nearly all resilient communities across the globe – from villages to towns to metro cities – we can and will rebuild.